workshop/struct/README.md

 ## To do

 Xcodegen is still under development, so it's not yet feature complete.
 Notable features missing include:
-- Ability to specify system frameworks to link against for a target
 - Project generation support for subproject dependencies
 - Project generation support for subproject linking
 - Project generation support for file exclusion globs